Skip to main content

 Authorize Connection

 After saving, a new dialogue box will appear with a link to authorize your connection.
-A Microsoft Entra ID administrator for your domain will need to click the link and complete this process to authorize the application.
+A Microsoft Entra ID administrator for your domain must click the link and complete this process to authorize the application.
 This box will not go away after authorization is completed.

 Complete Authorization